sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-styling/ui5-webcomponents-react-styling.md

 ---
 title: Add Custom Styles and Components for UI5 Web Components
-description: Add custom styles and custom components to your application.
+description: Add custom styles and custom components to your application using UI5 Web Components for React.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, products>sap-fiori]